BernatBC/Coding-Competitions/README.md

 # Other
--This repository contains code made during competitions and hackathons
+- This repository contains code made during competitions and hackathons